 *Name changed out of concern for privacy and fear of retaliation.

 Please donate to help Thomas* fight deportation to a country where his life is in serious danger.
 After 30 years in the DMV, Thomas was detained at a recent ICE check-in and now sits in detention far from his family.
 He is active in the politics of his country of origin, hoping from afar to help the country transition away from a dictatorship.
 He faces likely retribution if deported as others who have vocally opposed the dictatorship from abroad have faced torture and death.

 Thomas hasn’t lived in this country since he was a child and has no family or home there.
 Here in the DMV, he is the loving father of two children, one of whom he is supporting through college, and he is an integral part of his community.
 He is an active member of his church, and regularly welcomes other immigrants to the United States by taking them into his home, helping them navigate complex new systems, and supporting them to build community.
-Please help a community member who fights for the freedom and safety of others stay home safe with his family by donating to his legal fees GoFundMe here.
+Please help a community member who fights for the freedom and safety of others stay home by donating to his GoFundMe.

 *Name changed & details omitted due to fear of likely retribution.